№07cli toolsby tapan meena

 }

-The parser is deliberately forgiving — it grabs every -H/--header and the -b/--cookie value regardless of order, and falls back to a cookie: header when the export doesn’t use -b.
+The parser is deliberately forgiving.
+It grabs every -H/--header and the -b/--cookie value regardless of order, and falls back to a cookie: header when the export doesn’t use -b.

 The curl command contains your session cookies.
 Treat it like a password, and never commit your .env.